1337rokudenashi/1337rokudenashi/README.md

 # Accelerate Your IT Career
 - [Accelerate Your IT Career - Course-Net Indonesia](https://github.com/1337rokudenashi/accelerateyouritcareer/blob/main/1337rokudenashi.pdf)

-PenTester Specialist training at Course-Net Indonesia, EC-Council standard, coached by experts.
+Participated in cybersecurity specialist training at Course-Net Indonesia, EC-Council aligned, expert-led.
+Skilled in tackling security threats.